SunsetQuest/BigFloat/BigFloatSpecificationSummary.md

 ## Conclusion

 The `BigFloat` struct is a powerful tool for arbitrary-precision arithmetic in C#, offering a robust and flexible framework for handling high-precision floating-point numbers.
-Its use of `BigInteger` for the mantissa, combined with a scalable base-2 exponent and hidden bits for precision control, makes it suitable for a wide range of applications.
+Its use of `BigInteger` for the mantissa, combined with a scalable base-2 exponent and guard bits for precision control, makes it suitable for a wide range of applications.
 This specification has outlined its core structure, properties, operators, and methods, providing a comprehensive reference for developers seeking to leverage its capabilities.